gschorcht/l3gd20h-esp-idf/README.md

 l3gd20h_dynamic_stream | Dynamic Stream mode
 l3gd20h_bypass_to_fifo | Bypass to FIFO mode

 The FIFO mode can be set using function ```l3gd20h_set_fifo_mode```.
 This function takes two parameters, the FIFO mode and a threshold value which defines a watermark level.
 When the FIFO content exceeds this level, a watermark flag is set and an interrupt can be generated.
-They can be used to gather a number axes angular rates samples before the data are fetched from the sensor as a single read operation.
+They can be used to gather a minimum number of axes angular rate samples with the sensor before the data are fetched as a single read operation from the sensor.

 ```
 ...